rmc33/lernaJenkins/README.md

 ## Pipeline script

-Pipeline scripts should implement the lifecycle methods and end with a return this.
-You may import the lernaJenkins.Utilities to get a list of changed packages.
+A Pipeline script should implement the lifecycle methods and end with a return this.
+You may import the lernaJenkins.Utilities or any other shared libary for use in the pipline script.

 Example script:
 ```